Am I Mediocre? The Truth Most People Don’t Want to Face

 The Real Reason People Stay Stuck

-If mediocrity is a pattern, what keeps that pattern in place?
+If mediocrity is a pattern, what keeps that pattern going?

 It usually comes down to four forces: